denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 "surface" and "depth" of meaning reveals form as a mediating concept between thought and matter.
-A case study in extreme surface reading, in the bowls of a photocopier, opens the way to the distinction between print (where matter, form, and content are literally fused) and screen (where the three layers come apart, providing only the illusion of flattened textuality).
+A case study in extreme surface reading, in the bowls of a photocopier, opens the way to the distinction between print (where matter, form, and content lie flat) and screen (where the three layers come apart, providing only the illusion of flattened textuality).

 ## Chapter 3: Literature Down to the Pixel

 Having established the grounds for digital textuality in the history of character encoding, I begin the work of moving from "low level" first-order concepts like "text" and "code" up to second-order concepts like "literature" and "canon."
-The chapter starts by developing a theory of "microanalysis," a closest possible kind of reading that pays attention to the material contexts of knowledge production.
+The chapter starts by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
 I argue here that the concern with value in literary criticism detracts from the explicit movement of control and power intimately connected to digital textuality.
-Unlike scholars in the foucauldian tradition (who often trace the machinations of power through discourse), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
+Unlike scholars in the foucauldian tradition (who often trace the machinations of power through discourse, on the level of representation), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
 In doing a media history through primary sources on early development of modern computing, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
 This history is not entirely critical: rather, it reveals an alternative genealogy of computing, contrary to the widely accepted notions of computer as a device for reductive "mathesis" (in the words of Johanna Drucker).
 I conclude to argue that Turing machines were anticipated not just by the Babbage calculator, but in a series of advances in communications, word processing, and media storage.
 A notion of text (as opposed to number) is hence "baked into" the system.

 ## Chapter 4: Media are Not the Message